zephyrproject-rtos/trusted-firmware-m/docs/technical_references/design_docs/profiles/tfm_profile_small.rst

         - Anti-rollback protection is enabled

-Protected Storage, audit logging and other Secure Services provided by TF-M are disabled by default.
+Protected Storage, firmware update and other Secure Services provided by TF-M are disabled by default.

 **************